-In order to print the lab and LAK files, they need to be converted to Word documents.
-Microsoft Learning has provided a Windows PowerShell script to automate the task.
-In addition to creating Word documents, the script also packages the word documents into .zip files.
-At the same time, it creates a .zip file, containing supporting files for the labs for when you need to setup the lab environment.
+If you want to print lab and LAK files, you must convert them Word documents first.
+Microsoft Learning has a Windows PowerShell script that automates this task.
+The script creates the Word documents, and then packages the Word documents into .zip files.
+At the same time, it creates a .zip file that contains the lab’s supporting files, which you will need when you set up your lab environment.

-The Windows PowerShell script is located in the folder and is named Pandoc.ps1.
-The folder also contains template.docx, which the script uses to provide the formatting in Word.
+The Windows PowerShell script, Pandoc.ps1, is in the \Build folder .
+The folder also contains template.docx, which the script uses to format files in Word.
 Do not alter the template.docx file.

-To convert the lab files and create the Zip packages
+To convert the lab files and create the Zip packages:

-In File Explorer navigate to the folder in the repo you cloned.
-For example:
+In File Explorer, navigate to the folder in the repo that you cloned, such as

-..\Documents\GitHub\20532-DevelopingMicrosoftAzureSolutions\Build
+..\Documents\GitHub\20532-DevelopingMicrosoftAzureSolutions\Build.

-Right-click the file pandoc.ps1, and click Run with PowerShell.
+Right-click the file pandoc.ps1, and then click Run with PowerShell.

-In the Windows PowerShell window, if you receive an Execution Policy Change prompt, type Y and press Enter.
+In the Windows PowerShell window, if you receive an Execution Policy Change prompt, type Y, and then press Enter.

-When you receive the What is the current version? prompt, enter a short string or number to uniquely identify the .zip files that is built,
+When you receive the What is the current version? prompt, enter a short string or number to uniquely identify the .zip files that is built.

-The current version string is added to the name of the .zip file.
+Note: The current version string is added to the name of the .zip file.

-Switch to File Explorer, and in the the folder, select the .zip files that you just were created.
+Switch to File Explorer, and in the \Build folder, select the .zip files that you just were created.
 The file names will be allfiles-vversion.zip and **lab_instructions-v__version__.zip**.

 Move these files to a new location, so that you can avoid attempting to add them to the repo inadvertently as part of a Pull request.

-To avoid the Execution Policy Change prompt, you can change the Set-ExecutionPolicy setting in Windows PowerShell to execute scripts without restriction.
-After changing the ExecutionPolicy property, scripts that you run have the power to make disruptive things to your computer.
+Note: To avoid receiving the Execution Policy Change prompt, you can change the Set-ExecutionPolicy setting in Windows PowerShell to execute scripts without restriction.
+After changing the ExecutionPolicy property, be aware now scripts that you run have the power to make disruptive things happen to your computer.

-To print the lab files
+To print the lab files:

-Open the lab files in Microsoft Word to print them.
+Open the lab files in Microsoft Word, and then print them by using the Word print functionality.

 Receiving update notifications, suggesting changes, and collaborating on projects

-You can receive notifications whenever there are updates to a GitHub repo.
-You have several ways to sign-up for notifications.
-It should not be a surprise that many of the ways you can receive notifications are also related to many of the ways you can collaborate on a project.
+You can configure your GitHub experience so that you receive notifications when updates occur to a GitHub repo.
+There are several ways in which you can sign up for notifications, and many of them relate to the many ways that you can collaborate on a project.
 To receive notifications, you can:

-Watch repositories - Watching a repository subscribes you to notifications for any new pull requests or issues that are created for the repository.
-You automatically watch any repository you create or where you are a collaborator.
+Watch repositories: When you watch a repository, GitHub subscribes you automatically to notifications for any new pull requests or issues that are created for that specific repository.
+You automatically watch any repository that you create or for which you are a collaborator.

-Pull request - When you create a pull request, proposing the owners of a repo accept a change you have made, you automatically subscribe to receive notifications for the related discussion about the Pull request.
-In order to create a Pull request you must first create a Branch.
+Pull request: When you create a pull request, and propose that the owners of a repo accept a change that you make, you automatically subscribe to receive notifications for the related discussion about the pull request.
+In order to create a Pull request you must first create a branch.

-Comments - When you make comments on someone else's Pull request, you automatically subscribe to the forum related to the comment, or you can subscribe to the forum.
+Comments: When you make comments about another person’s pull request, GitHub subscribes you automatically to the forum that pertains to that comment, or you can subscribe to the forum manually.

-Issues - An issue is a suggestion, question, or request that pertains to the repository.
-Each issue has its own discussion.
-You can subscribe to issues or you are automatically subscribed to Issues you create.
+Issues: An issue is a suggestion, question, or request that pertains to a repository.
+Each issue has its own discussion, and you can subscribe to issues, or GitHub subscribes you automatically to issues that you create.

-Mentions - When another user mentions you in a conversation, using your GitHub user name (@__username__) you are automatically subscribed to the discussion.
+Mentions: When another user mentions you in a conversation, using your GitHub user name (@__username__), GitHub subscribes you automatically to the discussion.

-You can modify how and when you receive notifications.
-You can also unsubscribe to any or all discussions.
+You can modify how and when you receive notifications, and you also can unsubscribe to any or all discussions.